 Have Your Say

-We work in an open, honest, and positive way with individuals who have experienced mental health, drug and alcohol challenges, homelessness, domestic and sexual abuse survivors, and those who have experience in the criminal justice system within Cambridgeshire and Peterborough.
+We work in an open, honest, and positive way with individuals who have experienced mental health and addiction challenges within Cambridgeshire and Peterborough.

 Does this include you?

 We can empower you to take your seat at the table and use your voice equally alongside professionals, so you can share your experiences, ideas and challenges to help develop, change and influence support services so they can be the best they can be.

 We empower you to feel able to have your say and will support you in sharing your valuable lived experience.
 We connect with those who provide services and those who pay for services to happen, making space for all to listen and share their views equally.
 We celebrate and value community involvement; through involving people from different backgrounds, roles, and experience in decision making so services can be the best they can be.

 You can come along to decision making meetings and share your thoughts and experiences.
 You can have your say and contribute to decisions involving funding for services by getting involved in tender panels